pixelprotest/cozy-manager/README.md

 The AI Model Manager provides three main commands:

+to download a model from a url: `cozy download`

+to remove all downloaded models: `cozy unload`

+to reload all previously downloaded models: `cozy reload`

+other commands:

+to list all the models in the db: `cozy list`
+- you can list the ones that are currently downloaded:

+   `cozy list --local`
+- you can list the ones that are not downloaded:

+   `cozy list --virtual`

+edit the db entry for a model, this will open a command line prompt asking you what you want to edit, it will walk you through some options
+   `cozy edit <id>`
+- you can change the filename
+- you can add / remove / clear tags

+to remove a model from the db: `cozy purge`

 ### 1. Download a model

 To download a model, the basic command is: